WTEM: Sale to Urban One, then Entercom

 On May 21, 2018, Urban One announced its purchase of WTEM for $4.2 million, pending regulatory approval.
 As part of the sale, Urban One agreed to a rights deal with the Redskins to maintain the station's relationship with the team.
-Urban One told the Washington Post that it would keep sports programming on WTEM.
+Urban One told The Washington Post that it would keep sports programming on WTEM.
 The purchase was consummated on August 9, 2018.

 On June 13, 2019, Cumulus Media announced that ESPN Radio would move to WMAL on July 1, 2019, as that station changed to full-time sports programming.
 Concurrently, WMAL announced it would carry Washington Redskins broadcasts, though WTEM remained the team's flagship station.
 Following the loss of ESPN Radio, WTEM rejoined Fox Sports Radio, airing its evening, overnight, and weekend lineups, while still featuring local hosts during the day on weekdays.

-In September 2019, WTEM added a 250 watt FM translator, W240DJ, broadcasting from Silver Spring, Maryland at 95.9 MHz.
+In September 2019, WTEM added a 250 watt FM translator, W240DJ, broadcasting from Silver Spring, Maryland, at 95.9 MHz.

-On November 5, 2020, Urban One announced that it would swap WTEM and three other stations in Philadelphia and St. Louis to Entercom, in exchange for its Charlotte, North Carolina stations.
+On November 5, 2020, Urban One announced that it would swap WTEM and three other stations in Philadelphia and St. Louis to Entercom, in exchange for Entercom's stations in Charlotte, North Carolina.
 Entercom took over the stations under a local marketing agreement on November 23.
 FM translator W240DJ was not included in the sale and remained with Urban One.
 The swap was consummated on April 20, 2021.

 On March 24, 2021, WTEM lost its longtime status as the Washington home of the Baltimore Orioles to WSBN.
 On September 14, WTEM became the flagship station for the Washington Wizards.

-On October 13, 2025, it was announced that sister station WJFK-FM would once again be the flagship station for the Washington Wizards, with any games overlaping with the Capitals airing on WTEM and WDCH.
-In addition, it was announced the station would be among those airing tv audio of Washington Mystics games along with WJFK-FM, WDCH and WJFK (AM).
+On October 13, 2025, it was announced that sister station WJFK-FM would once again be the flagship station for the Washington Wizards, with any games overlaping with the Capitals airing on WTEM and WDCH-FM.
+In addition, it was announced the station would be among those airing TV audio of Washington Mystics games along with WJFK-FM, WDCH and WJFK (AM).